d-one/data_governance_with_databricks/README.md

 ![Configure Report p4](./images/configure_table_p4.png)

 ##### 2. Summary doughnut charts for data quality categories
 Navigate to the query "blog_post_dq_category_summary".
-Similarly to the steps in (1) rename the "Results" to something meaningful, such as "dq_summary_category".
-In the "Edit" pop-up choose "Pie" under "Visualization type" and set the X column to "Check Status" and the Y to Count (Sum).
+Similarly to the steps in (1), rename the "Results" to something meaningful, such as "dq_summary_category".
+In the "Edit" pop-up choose "Pie" under "Visualization type" and set the X column to "Check Status" and the Y to "Count" (Sum).
 Group by the "check_type".
 Your configuration should be similar to this:

 ![Configure Summary p1](./images/configure_doughnut_p1.png)